-The Exchange proposes in Rule 2622(h)(3) to address Operational Halts, which are non-regulatory in nature and apply only to the exchange that calls the halt.
-The ability to call an Operational Halt has existed for a long time, although in the Exchange's experience, such halts have rarely been initiated.
+The Exchange proposes in Rule 11.22(d) to address Operational Halts, which are non-regulatory in nature and apply only to the exchange that calls the halt.
+The ability to call an Operational Halt has existed for a long time.
 As part of the Exchange's assessment with the other SROs of the halting and resumption of trading, the Exchange believes that the markets would benefit from greater clarity regarding when an Operational Halt may be appropriate.
-In part, the proposed change is designed to cover situations similar to those that might constitute a Regulatory Halt, but where the impact is limited to a single market.
-For example, just as a market disruption might trigger a Regulatory Halt for Extraordinary Market Activity (as defined in the Amended Nasdaq UTP Plan) if it affects multiple markets, a disruption at the Exchange, such as a technical issue affecting trading in one or more securities, could impact trading on the Exchange so significantly that an Operational Halt is appropriate in one or more securities.
+32 In part, the proposed change is designed to cover situations similar to those that might constitute a Regulatory Halt, but where the impact is limited to a single market.
+For example, just as a market disruption might trigger a Regulatory Halt for Extraordinary Market Activity (as defined in the Amended Nasdag UTP Plan) if it affects multiple markets, so too a disruption at the Exchange, such as a technical issue affecting trading in one or more securities, could impact trading on the Exchange so significantly that an Operational Halt is appropriate in one or more securities.
 In such an instance, it would be in the public interest to institute an Operational Halt to minimize the impact of a disruption that, if trading were allowed to continue, might negatively affect a greater number of market participants.
 An Operational Halt does not implicate other trading centers.

-Proposed Rule 2622(h)(3) would authorize the Exchange to implement an Operational Halt for any security trading on the Exchange: if it is experiencing Extraordinary Market Activity on the Exchange; or when otherwise necessary to maintain a fair and orderly market or in the public interest.
+Proposed Rule 11.22(d) would authorize the Exchange to implement an Operational Halt for any security trading on the Exchange:

+if it is experiencing Extraordinary

+Market Activity 33 on the Exchange; or

+when otherwise necessary to

+maintain a fair and orderly market or in

+the public interest.
-Proposed Rule 2622(h)(3)(B) provides the process for initiating an Operational Halt.
-Under the proposed rule, the Exchange must notify the SIP if it has concerns about its ability to collect and transmit Quotation Information or Transaction Reports, or if it has declared an Operational Halt or suspension of trading in one or more Eligible Securities, pursuant to the procedures adopted by the Operating Committee.

-Proposed Rule 2622(h)(3)(C) will clarify how the Exchange resumes trading after an Operational Halt.
-Proposed Rule 2622(h)(3)(C)(i) provides that the Exchange would resume trading when it determines that trading may resume in a fair and orderly manner consistent with the Exchange's rules.
-Proposed Rule 2622(h)(3)(C)(ii) provides that orders entered during the Operational Halt will not be accepted, unless subject to instructions that the order will be directed to another Trading Center.
-Proposed Rule 2622(h)(3)(C)(iii) provides that trading in a halted security shall resume at the time specified by the Exchange in a notice.
-Proposed Rule 2622(h)(3)(C)(iii) also specifies that Exchange will notify all other Plan participants and the SIP using such protocols and other emergency procedures as may be mutually agreed to between the Operating Committee and the Exchange.
+Proposed Rule 11.22(d)(2) provides the process for initiating an Operational Halt.
+Under the proposed rule, on the occurrence of any Operational Halt all outstanding orders in the System will be cancelled.
+Further, the Exchange must notify the SIP if it has concerns about its ability to collect and transmit Quotation Information or Transaction Reports, or if it has declared an Operational Halt or suspension of trading in one or more Eligible Securities, pursuant to the procedures adopted by the Operating Committee.
+Proposed Rule 11.22(d)(3) will clarify how the Exchange resumes trading after an Operational Halt.
+Proposed Rule 11.22(d)(3)(A) provides that the Exchange would resume trading when it determines that trading may resume in a fair and orderly manner consistent with the Exchange's rules.
+Proposed Rule 11.22(d)(3)(B) provides that orders entered during the Operational Halt will not be accepted.
+Proposed Rule 11.22(d)(3)(C) provides that trading in a halted security shall resume at the time specified by the Exchange in a notice.
+Proposed Rule 11.22(d)(3)(C) also specifies that Exchange will notify all other Plan participants and the SIP of such an Operational Halt as well as provide notice that an Operational Halt has been lifted using such protocols and other emergency procedures as may be mutually agreed to between the Operating Committee and the Exchange.
 If the SIP is unable to disseminate notice of an Operational Halt or the Exchange is not open for trading, the Exchange will take reasonable steps to provide notice of an Operational Halt, which shall include both the type and start time of the Operational Halt.
 Each Plan participant shall continuously monitor communication protocols established by the Operating Committee and the Processor during market hours to disseminate notice of an Operational Halt, and the failure of a participant to do so shall not prevent the Exchange from initiating an Operational Halt.